Messi scores superb 1st goal for PSG in 2-0 win against City - WHIZ News

-Messi charged toward the penalty area in the 74th minute and received a clever flick from Kylian Mbappe before curling a fine strike into the top right corner.
+Messi charged from midfield toward the penalty area in the 74th minute, opening up more space as Achraf Hakimi made a dummy run to his right, and received a clever flick from Kylian Mbappe before curling a fine strike into the top right corner with the most famed left foot in world soccer.
+The ecstatic crowd rose to their feet.

-It was his first goal in four games since a shock summer move from Barcelona, and the kind of goal he scored for fun playing under Guardiola there.
-The pair won the Champions League in 2009 and 2011, with the six-time Ballon d’Or winner scoring in both finals.
+Messi netted an astounding 672 goals for Barcelona but it was his first for PSG in three starts and four games overall since a shock summer move from the Spanish club.

+It was the kind he scored for fun playing under Guardiola at Barcelona.
+The pair won the Champions League in 2009 and 2011, with Messi scoring in both finals.

 City had not lost its five previous meetings with PSG, winning 2-1 in Paris and 2-0 at home in last season’s semifinals before losing to Chelsea in the final.